Find Assisted Living in Your Area

 Extra Help

 Extra Help is a program for Part D enrollees who need financial assistance for prescription drugs that goes beyond the regular Part D benefit.
 If you meet the program’s income guidelines, Extra Help can pay down your copayment and other costs to further reduce the out-of-pocket expenses your prescriptions impose.
-In 2022, this benefit is worth $5,100 for each beneficiary.
+In 2023, this benefit is worth $9,090 for qualifying individuals.

 No matter how you do it, applying for Extra Help can get complicated.
 This helpful list has tips for submitting a successful application and getting the fastest possible decision.